-A serving of peanuts (¼ cup or 60 mL) also contains many of the vitamins and minerals necessary for the body’s growth and maintenance.
-This serving size of peanuts is a excellent source of magnesium, manganese, niacin and Vitamin E, a good source of folate, as well as a source of fibre, iron, thiamine, Vitamin B6, zinc, copper, selenium, phosphorus and pantothenic acid.
-Plus, it contains no sodium or cholesterol.
+A serving of peanuts (¼ cup/60 mL) also contains many of the vitamins and minerals necessary for the body’s growth and maintenance.
+This serving size of dry roasted, unsalted peanuts is an excellent source of niacin and manganese; a good source of vitamin E, copper and magnesium; and a source of fibre, potassium, zinc, vitamin B6, riboflavin, phosphorus, folate and selenium.
+It also contains 9 grams of protein and has no sodium or cholesterol.

 One of the best loved peanut products, peanut butter, was invented around 1890 as a health food for the undernourished.
 Today, we all get to enjoy it!